 Most burglars want to get in and out of the target house quickly and are not looking for confrontations – with people or pets.
 So if you don’t have a loud barking dog to scare away potential thieves, pretend you do!

-- REX the ELECTRONIC WATCHDOG — Rex Plus, the electronic watchdog, “sees” through thick doors, walls and glass and begins barking when he detects movement.
+- REX the ELECTRONIC WATCHDOG — Rex Plus II, the Electronic Watchdog, “sees” through thick doors, walls and glass and begins barking when he detects movement.
 When he is not protecting, switch Rex Plus to the tranquil sound mode.
-Costs a lot less than feeding a real dog – a one-time investment of less than $65!
+Costs a lot less than feeding a real dog – a one-time investment of about $80!

 Trick them with Sound and Lights